gitkraken/gitlens-docs/gitlens/gitlens-features.md

 <img src="/wp-content/uploads/gl-jira-integration.png" class="img-bordered img-responsive center">

-To connect the integration, open the GitLens Sidebar, select `Cloud Integrations` from GitKraken Account, select Jira Cloud, and proceed with the integration connection by allowing GitKraken access to your Atlassian Account.
+To connect the integration, open the GitLens Sidebar, select `Cloud Integrations` from the GitKraken Account view, select Jira Cloud, and proceed with the integration connection by allowing GitKraken access to your Atlassian Account.
 You can also open gitkraken.dev/settings/integrations in a browser.

 <img src="/wp-content/uploads/gl-cloud-integrations.png" class="img-bordered img-responsive center">